systechafrica/MSS-Documentation/docs/src/videotutorials/membersModule.md

 ---
-title: Category 2
+title: Members Module Tutorials
 ---

-# Category 2
+# Members Module Tutorials

 This categories of videos shows how different configurations and processes are done in the fundMaster Admin panel: